-Criteria: Meter Deposits should be required to be recorded and reconciled in order to present complete, accurate financial statements.
+Criteria: Meter deposits should be required to be recorded and reconciled in order to present complete, accurate financial statements.

 Cause: The City has maintained the utility meter deposits using manual cards for many years.
 In recent years, as deposits were paid, they were also entered into the billing system, but older manual cards were not.
-During the year, the older deposits were entered into the system.
+The older deposits have now been entered into the system.
 Neither the original manual cards, nor the electronic record has been reconciled to general ledger.
 Deposits for inactive accounts where the owner cannot be located have not been turned over to the state.